dakins1/spark-projects/sparkSQL.md

 ### 6) Max unemployment rate in Texas with labor force > 10k

 54.1 units of unemployment rate (ouch).
-February, 1990, Rio Grande City
+February, 1990, Rio Grande City, TX

+### 7) Max unemployment rate anywhere with labor force > 10k

+58.9 units of unemployment rate (ouch again), July, 2013, San Luis City, AZ

+### 8) What state has the most distinct data series?

+For this, I consider series_id with different measure codes as different series, e.g.

+LASBS060000000000003 is different from LASBS060000000000006

+Maine, with 2296 units of distinct series

+### 9)